-Limited-use recommend.
-These recommends are for unendowed members.
+Temple recommend for unendowed members.
+These recommends are for unendowed members who are being sealed to their parents or performing proxy baptisms and confirmations.
 They are issued through Leader and Clerk Resources (LCR).
 For more information, see 26.4.

-Recommend for living ordinances.
+Temple recommend for living ordinances.
 These recommends are for members receiving their own endowment or being sealed to a spouse.
 They are issued from recommend book 2.
-The recommend for living ordinances is attached to a regular temple recommend (described below).
+The recommend for living ordinances is attached to a regular temple recommend for endowed members (described below).
 The temple retains the living ordinance recommend when the ordinance is performed.
 The member retains the regular recommend and uses it when returning to the temple.

-Temple recommend.
+Temple recommend for endowed members.
 These recommends are for members who have previously been endowed.
-They are issued from recommend book 1.
+They are issued through LCR.
 They authorize a member to participate in all temple ordinances for the deceased.
 They are also used when an endowed member is sealed to living or deceased parents or children.
-For more information, see 26.5.
+For more information, see 26.3.

 Priesthood leaders who are authorized to have temple recommend books should carefully safeguard them.
 No other person should have access to them.
 When the Church updates temple recommend books, leaders destroy the outdated books.

 Priesthood leaders also ensure that unauthorized individuals do not have access to temple recommend information in LCR.